Extremelyd1/minecraft-bingo/README.md

 ## Commands
 #### Team manage command
 - `/team [random|add|remove]`
-  - `/team random <number of teams>` Create a set number of teams dividing the players randomly over them
+  - `/team random <number of teams> [-e] [players...]` Create a set number of teams dividing the players randomly over them.
+If given a list of player names, it will only create teams with those players (or exclude those player if the flag `-e` is given).
   - `/team add <player name> <team name>` Add a player to a given team
-  Possible team names are: Red, Blue, Green, Yellow, Pink, Aqua, White, Gray
+  Possible team names are: Red, Blue, Green, Yellow, Pink, Aqua, Orange, Gray
   - `/team remove <player name>` Remove a player from a given team

 #### Game start/end commands